Skip to main content

 • receipts of any expenses you want to claim deductions for.

 Records for business expenses can be kept in hard copy of electronically.
-All records must be kept for 7 years following the filing of your income tax return.
+All records must be kept for 7 years after filing your income tax return.

 Record keeping